nigel/DiscordStorage/README.md

 # Discord Storage
 Utilize Discord servers as cloud storage!
-[This only works on python 3 up till start of 3.7]
+[This only works on python 3-3.6.x]

 ## Tutorial
 #### Setting up the bot/server